 - Hiking shoes – it is essential to wear comfortable shoes and, above all, with good grip so as not to slip.

 - Comfortable and Warm Clothing – Bring warm clothing, preferably layers of clothing.

 - If the weather is good, we advise you to take light, comfortable hiking clothes for the climb.
 Warm clothing will be needed at night and in the last climb.

 - Sunglasses, hat, and sunscreen;

 - Head torch for the climb to Fuego and the top of Acatenango.
-It is possible to use a cell phone, but it is much more convenient not to have the cell phone in your hand constantly.
+It is possible to use a cell phone, but it is much more convenient not to have it constantly in your hand.